PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Weeveston, you got married?"

 "Oh, yes, for ages now.
 Arranged, but she is pleasant enough, as wives go.
-But she took one look at this damp tower left me.
+But she took one look at this damp tower and left me.
 She repaired to her father's estates in the south.
 Something about mold growing in her hair.

 "But never mind that now.
 You have released me old friend.
 You have released me!
-I will instruct my household to pack at once. "
+I will instruct my household to pack at once."

 "Probably for the best.
 The Orcs should descend on the town shortly after midnight."